-A debate was held about the Florida medical marihuana ballot initiative at the University of Tampa on February 25.
+A debate was held about this Florida ballot initiative at the University of Tampa on February 24.
 The only physician debater was Eric Voss MD.
 He is a University of Kansas trained internist from Topeka, who lists his specialty as pain medicine.
 He has a long resume indicating he is a medical marijuana opponent.

 Dr. Voss believes:

 “The reality of it is that smoked pot is not medicine.
 There is no other medicine that is smoked out there.
 And one thing that the marijuana lobby has done is to blur in your mind is the issue of cannabinoids for medical uses and cannabis which is marijuana.
 Keep in mind we are talking about cannabinoids, which can be identified…which can be synthesized…that can be used as medicine, versus smoked pot.”

 - Isolated cannabinoids will provide more reliable effects than crude plant mixtures

 - Oral administration is better that inhalation.